Natethegreat299/QuickLook/README.md

 - Works fully offline

 ## Usage
-Run `QuickLook.ps1` in PowerShell (RemoteSigned policy recommended).
+Run `QuickLook_launcher.bat` and it will run the script.
-Reports are automatically generated in the `/Reports` folder.
+Reports are automatically generated in the `/Reports` folder and will automatically open.